ringzerocode/Shellcoding/README.md

 Once you have the executable you can transforms it in its shellcode form.
 It will generate a string of shellcode that can be used as payload.
-N.B.: hello.s was adapted to be executed as shellcode, null characters are already removed.
+N.B.: hello.s was adapted to be executed as shellcode, null characters, variables and direct references to memory address have been removed.

 USAGE :